VIGNESH-M-001/my-first-repo/readme.md

 # my first github repository
-this repository wass created as part of learning git and github
+this repository wass created as part of learning git and github im now making a change directly on github